 Corrales International School will continually refine its grading/ evaluation practices to reflect the mission of the school, to monitor student progress, and to serve as an excellent communication tool for parents.
 Parents/guardians are always welcome to inquire about the progress of their child and may request conferences with the teacher, to be scheduled at a mutually convenient time.
 Our evaluation of student academic performance is based on proficiency levels (i.e., above grade level, at grade level, below grade level) within each academic discipline as outlined in the New Mexico Content Standards.
-Report Cards will be available at the end of each 12 week trimester.
+Report Cards will be available at the end of each 12 week trimester for PYP and every 9 weeks (quarterly) for MYP.

-ACADEMIC SUPPORT
+ACADEMIC SUPPORT Remediation

-Remediation